DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Vale.Rocks is implemented following my own [Strong Opinions On URL Design](/posts/strong-opinions-on-url-design).
 Chiefly, this means that there _aren't_ [useless paths](/posts/strong-opinions-on-url-design#useless-paths).

-The site is split up into sections for each type of content (eg, posts, micros, photography, etc) with (sometimes paginated) top-level pages for each of them displaying a list of the content.
+The site is split up into defined sections for each type of content (eg, posts, micros, photography, etc) with (sometimes paginated) top-level pages for each of them displaying a list of the content.

 Individual pages (eg, contact, support, etc) are served as top-level pages and are not unnecessarily nested.

 ### Firehose

 Given my decently high output, there are people who wish to be able to see everything in one place and then filter through it themselves.
 My [firehose page](/firehose)[^3] serves this purpose by providing a reverse-chronological list of things I publish and release.
-The firehose has no actual content of its own; it merely indexes other content.
+The firehose itself also presents some extra content, including notable events like the beginning of a new years, and links out to code demos I've created across the web.

-It is implemented by taking the data for each content type and merging it into a single tree which is then split up for pagination and piped into a template for firehose pages.
+The firehose is implemented by taking the data for each content type and merging it into a single tree which is then split up for pagination and piped into a template for firehose pages.

 All the content going into the firehose data tree is given a `type` property [^4] which is referenced in the template for firehose pages for the purpose of styling and displaying content of each type differently.